-As per Article 26 of the Concession Agreement, the company is liable to pay Concession Fee 71 every year.
-The company is also liable of payment of Premium 724.10 Crs on the appointed date and 5% increase in each year.
+As per Article 26 of the Concession Agreement, the company is liable to pay Concession Fee ₹1 every year.
+The company is also liable of payment of Premium ₹2,410 lakhs on the appointed date and 5% increase in each year.

-- iii Rights of the Company for use Project Highway - a) To demand, collect and appropriate, Fee from vehicles and person liable for payment of Fee for using the Project Flighway or any part thereof and refuse entry of any vehicle if the Fee due is not paid. - b) Right of Way, access and licence to the Site. - iv Obligation of the Company vi Details of Termination
+iii) Rights of the Company for use Project Highway

+- a) To demand, collect and appropriate, Fee from vehicles and person liable for payment of Fee for using the Project Highway or any part thereof and refuse entry of any vehicle if the Fee due is not paid. - b) Right of Way, access and licence to the Site.

+iv) Obligation of the Company

-The company shall not assign, transfer or sublet or create any lien or Encumbrance on the CA or the Concession granted or a) on the whole or any part of the Project Highway nor transfer, lease or part possession thereof, save and except as expressly permitted by CA or the Substitution Agreement.
+- a) The company shall not assign, transfer or sublet or create any lien or Encumbrance on the CA or the Concession granted or on the whole or any part of the Project Highway nor transfer, lease or part possession thereof, save and except as expressly permitted by CA or the Substitution Agreement. - b) The company is under obligation to carry out the routine and periodic maintenance of the Project Highway as per Schedule K of the CA.